 The only downside to living in Sacramento is the tourism.
 Sacramento relies heavily on tourism which can be nice or annoying for those who live within the city.

 This city is also great for those who love to get outdoors.
 There are a number of parks and national parks surrounding the city.
 Sacramento even provides a fair share of green spaces so you can relax within the grass and trees in the middle of the city.

-In the past few years, Baltimore has experienced a population boom thanks to John Hopkins University and the University of Maryland.
+In the past few years, Baltimore has experienced a population boom thanks to Johns Hopkins University and the University of Maryland.
 These renowned schools continue to attract the attention of healthcare professionals and those pursuing a job within the healthcare sector.